Chapter 3:

 “T-Thanks.”
 Nicolaus was holding his stomach from cramps caused by laughing off the stress that had built.
 “Um…that’s all, right?
 I can go?”

 “Yup, that’s all kid.
 We actually need to see the other kids too.”
 Detective Bennet said, getting up from his seat.
 They opened the door and let Nicolaus exit.

 On his way out, Nicolaus took notice of the young chubby Asian boy, Harper Wolf, seemingly lost alongside of an unknown man in the precinct lobby.

-“Hey Nick! what’s going on, man?”
+“Hey Nick!
+What’s going on, man?”
 Harper quickly broke from the man, leaving him alone.

-“Nothing, don’t worry.
+“Nothing to worry about.
 They just want us to go to the doctor’s and then they’ll let us go back to work and school.”
 They spoke in a hushed tone to avoid any possible eavesdroppers.

-“Well I…heard someone talking about the officers.”
+“Well, I…heard someone talking about the officers.”

-“Huh…?”
+“Huh?”
 Color drained from Nicolaus’s face all at once.
-“What…do you mean?”
+“What do you mean?”

 “What?”